rx-angular/rx-angular/apps/docs/docs/cdk/render-strategies/rx-schedule-task.md

 ## Scheduling mechanisms in browser

-Most common ways of delaying task execution are:
+Most common ways of delaying a task execution are:

 - `setTimeout`
 - `requestAnimationFrame`